-- 141. Under the criteria, corporate CDO tranches rated 'AAA', 'AA+', 'AA', or 'AA-' are intended to be able to withstand the default of all obligors in the largest industry in the asset pool with 17% recoveries.
-For this test, we use the same industry classification used in CDO Evaluator.
-A 'AAA' or 'AA' rated tranche of such a transaction must have sufficient credit enhancement to pass this test.
-If the tranche doesn't pass the primary industry test, we next consider an alternative industry test that defaults a specific number of obligors in each industry.
-The alternative industry test assesses if the industry exposure is sufficiently diversified for the purposes of our criteria.
-The alternative industry test is similar to the largest obligor default test, but we apply it within each industry, as described below. - 142.
-Under our criteria, a tranche may still receive a rating of 'AAA' or 'AA' despite failing the primary industry test if it passes the following alternative industry test: A 'AAA' tranche must have sufficient credit enhancement to survive the highest level of losses associated with the defaults of each of the following combinations of underlying assets within each industry, assuming a 5% recovery rate: - The four largest obligors rated between 'AAA' and 'CCC-'; - The six largest obligors rated between 'AA+' and 'CCC-'; - The eight largest obligors rated between 'A+' and 'CCC-'; - The 12 largest obligors rated between 'BBB+' and 'CCC-'; - The 16 largest obligors rated between 'BB+' and 'CCC-'; - The 20 largest obligors rated between 'B+' and 'CCC-'; and - The 24 largest obligors rated between 'CCC+' and 'CCC-'. - 143.
-A 'AA' rated tranche must have sufficient credit enhancement to survive the highest level of losses associated with the defaults of each of the following combinations of underlying assets within each industry, assuming a 5% recovery rate: - The two largest obligors rated between 'AAA' and 'CCC-'; - The four largest obligors rated between 'AA+' and 'CCC-'; - The six largest obligors rated between 'A+' and 'CCC-'; - The eight largest obligors rated between 'BBB+' and 'CCC'; - The 12 largest obligors rated between 'BB+' and 'CCC-'; - The 16 largest obligors rated between 'B+' and 'CCC-'; and - The 20 largest obligors rated between 'CCC+' and 'CCC-'. - 144.
+- The six largest obligors rated between 'AA+' and 'CCC-'; - The eight largest obligors rated between 'A+' and 'CCC-'; - The 12 largest obligors rated between 'BBB+' and 'CCC-'; - The 16 largest obligors rated between 'BB+' and 'CCC-'; - The 20 largest obligors rated between 'B+' and 'CCC-'; and - The 24 largest obligors rated between 'CCC+' and 'CCC-'. - 139.
+A 'AA' rated tranche must have sufficient credit enhancement to survive the highest level of losses associated with the defaults of each of the following combinations of underlying assets within each industry, assuming a 5% recovery rate: - The two largest obligors rated between 'AAA' and 'CCC-'; - The four largest obligors rated between 'AA+' and 'CCC-'; - The six largest obligors rated between 'A+' and 'CCC-'; - The eight largest obligors rated between 'BBB+' and 'CCC-'; - The 12 largest obligors rated between 'BB+' and 'CCC-'; - The 16 largest obligors rated between 'B+' and 'CCC-'; and - The 20 largest obligors rated between 'CCC+' and 'CCC-'. - 140.
 The alternative industry test is an adaptation of the largest obligor default test.
-It is intended to capture gradations of obligor credit quality while applying somewhat higher default intensity than the largest obligor default test. - 145.
+It is intended to capture gradations of obligor credit quality while applying somewhat higher default intensity than the largest obligor default test. - 141.
 We apply this test to each industry to capture some of the industry concentration risk that may not be otherwise obvious in light of different nuances of portfolio constructions.
 For instance, a portfolio may contain two industries that constitute about the same percentage of the portfolio, but one is much more diversified than the other.
 As an example, in looking at a 'AAA' rating, assume that industry A is the largest industry at 10% of the portfolio, and consists of 30 different equally sized corporate exposures.
 The same portfolio also has exposure to industry B, which is 9% of the portfolio, but is made up of only three different corporate exposures.
-If we applied the alternative industry test only to industry A, which in this example is the largest and most diversified, it may not fully capture the risk associated with a different industry in the portfolio, such as the concentrated industry B exposure.

-- 146. The results obtained from the alternative industry test depend on the size of each industry exposure, the number and size of individual exposures in each industry, and the rating distribution of the exposures in each industry.
+If we applied the alternative industry test only to industry A, which in this example is the largest and most diversified, it may not fully capture the risk associated with a different industry in the portfolio, such as the concentrated industry B exposure. - 142.
+The results obtained from the alternative industry test depend on the size of each industry exposure, the number and size of individual exposures in each industry, and the rating distribution of the exposures in each industry.
 Considering that the assumed recovery rate is only 5% in the alternative industry test--versus 17% when we default the entire industry--it is possible that the results obtained under the alternative industry test may be more onerous than if we assume the entire industry defaults.
-This is caused by the number of exposures in the industry and their rating distribution. - 147.
+This is caused by the number of exposures in the industry and their rating distribution. - 143.
 To illustrate how the primary industry test and the alternative industry test work, assume we have a CDO portfolio that has only five industries with a total balance of \$10,000.
 This is a different portfolio than shown above in the largest obligor default test.
 Again, this would not be considered to be a well-diversified portfolio for a CDO, and we are using it only to simplify the example.
-In running the primary industry test for this example, assume that we get the results in table 22 when we default the entire industry.
+In running the primary industry test for this example, assume that we get the results in table 21 when we default the entire industry.